abmgames/LocationPicker_SupportRTL_Language/README.md

 import LocationPickerViewController
 ```

-Showing `LocationPicker` via navigation controller is very simple, just create one, add a completion closure and push it.
+Showing `LocationPicker` via
+gation controller is very simple, just create one, add a completion closure and push it.
 ```swift
 let locationPicker = LocationPicker() locationPicker.pickCompletion = { (pickedLocationItem) in